 A description of what kind of hardware the drone is built up by.

-The BEBOP2 is a commercially available quadcopter produced by Parrot, which uses a 3-axes magnetometer (AKM 8963), 3-axes gyroscope (MPU 6050), a 3-axes accelerometer (MPU 6050), an optical-flow sensor (vertical stabilization camera taking ground images every 16 milliseconds and comparing them to the previous one to determine the speed of the RPA), an ultrasound sensor (analyses the flight altitude up to 8 meters), a pressure sensor (MS 5607) and a GNSS (GPS + GLONASS + Galileo, Furuno GN-87F) geo-location system.
+The BEBOP2 is a commercially available quadcopter produced by Parrot, which uses a 3-axes magnetometer (AKM 8963), 3-axes gyroscope and accelerometer (MPU 6050), an optical-flow sensor (vertical stabilization camera taking ground images every 16 milliseconds and comparing them to the previous one to determine the speed of the RPA), an ultrasound sensor (analyses the flight altitude up to 8 meters), a pressure sensor (MS 5607) and a GPS (u-blox Neo M8N GPS) geo-location system.
+The autopilot software is run directly on the internal system of the BEBOP2

-The autopilot controller is Umarim with an additional integrated IMU.
 The modem is 2.4GHz XBee pro and the RC receiver a Futaba FASST R617FS.

 Ground station: